-The symptoms of LBD are treatable: Currently there are no medications approved specifically for the treatment of LBD.
-All medications prescribed for LBD are approved for a course of treatment for symptoms related to other diseases such as Alzheimer’s disease and Parkinson’s disease with dementia and offer symptomatic benefits for cognitive, movement and behavioral problems.
+The symptoms of LBD are treatable: All medications prescribed for LBD are approved for a course of treatment for symptoms related to other diseases such as Alzheimer’s disease and Parkinson’s disease with dementia and offer symptomatic benefits for cognitive, movement and behavioral problems.

 Early and accurate diagnosis of LBD is essential: Early and accurate diagnosis is important because LBD patients may react to certain medications differently than AD or PD patients.
 A variety of drugs, including anticholinergics and some antiparkinsonian medications, can worsen LBD symptoms.

-Traditional antipsychotic medications may be contraindicated for individuals living with LBD: Many traditional antipsychotic medications (for example, Haldol, Mellaril) are commonly prescribed for individuals with Alzheimer’s disease and other forms of dementia to control behavioral symptoms.
+Traditional antipsychotic medications may be contraindicated for individuals living with LBD: Many traditional antipsychotic medications (for example, haloperidol, thioridazine) are sometimes prescribed for individuals with Alzheimer’s disease and other forms of dementia to control behavioral symptoms.
 However, LBD affects an individual’s brain differently than other dementias.
 As a result, these medications can cause a severe worsening of movement and a potentially fatal condition known as neuroleptic malignant syndrome (NMS).
 NMS causes severe fever, muscle rigidity and breakdown that can lead to kidney failure.

 Individuals and families living with LBD should not have to face this disease alone: LBD affects every aspect of a person – their mood, the way they think, and the way they move.
 LBD patients and families will need considerable resources and assistance from healthcare professionals and agencies.
 The combination of cognitive, motor and behavioral symptoms creates a highly challenging set of demands for continuing care.
 LBDA was formed to help families address many of these challenges.

-Physician education is urgently needed: An increasing number of general practitioners, neurologists, and other medical professionals are beginning to learn to recognize and differentiate the symptoms of LBD from other diseases.
+Physician education is urgently needed: An increasing number of general practitioners, neurologists, and other medical professionals are beginning to learn to recognize and differentiate the symptoms of LBD – the most misdiagnosed dementia – from other diseases.
 However, more education on the diagnosis and treatment of LBD is essential.